ELS-RD/transformer-deploy/README.md

 Quantization is a generic method to get X2 speedup on top of other inference optimization.
 GPU quantization on transformers is almost never used because it requires to modify model source code.

-We have implemented in this library a mechanism which update Hugging Face transformers library to support quantization.
+We have implemented in this library a mechanism which updates Hugging Face transformers library to support quantization.
 It makes it easy to use.

 To play with it, open this notebook: